gemfire/gemfire-developer-website/content/quickstart/spring/_index.md

         }
         ```

-   For servers:
+   #### For servers

-   NOTE: The server dependencies are only required if the user is starting an embedded GemFire server using Spring.
+   > NOTE: The server dependencies are only required if the user is starting an embedded GemFire server using Spring.

    * **Maven**: Add the following to your `pom.xml` file.
 Replace `VERSION` with the current version of Spring Boot for VMware GemFire available and `GEMFIRE_VERSION` with the version of VMware GemFire being used for the project.

         ```
         <dependency>